 Within the psychology of “emotional guidance,” the naturally evolved response to negative emotions is for a person’s consciousness to use the energy from this negative cognitive/emotional state to pivot the mind’s activities onto activities that bring positive emotions.
 If emotions are skewing negative, it is the person’s signal to stop and take steps towards a new perspective and to refocus the mind and its activities onto a reframed view of the subject.
-If these efforts fail, then refocusing consciousness onto something entirely different may be the best action to bring a more positive emotional response.
+If these efforts fail, then learning to refocus consciousness onto something entirely different may be the best action to bring a more positive emotional response.
 As people grow from childhood to adolescence to adulthood, they learn more complicated and sophisticated facets of (1) recognizing and acknowledging the presence of negative emotions, (2) stopping the spiral down the emotional staircase earlier and earlier in the decline, or as in the case of mania, stopping the upward spiral, (3) reframing and refocusing the consciousness into a less negative emotional perspective, and (4) repeating this reframing and refocusing into better feeling emotions until they are back at an emotionally positive, healthy and harmonious vantage point.

-Maintaining a healthy and joyful lifestyle requires retention of this ability to move up or down the spiral staircase with ease and fluidity, just as emotions flow up and down with the changing consciousness of watching a movie or reading a book.
+Maintaining a healthy and joyful lifestyle requires having an ability to move up or down the spiral staircase with ease and fluidity, just as emotions flow up and down with the changing consciousness of watching a movie or reading a book.
 Issues involved within mental illness, addictions, and violence develop when this more complicated and creative aspect of a healthy cognition are absent, usurped, driven, or even manipulated out of a person’s repertoire of survival skills.
 The resulting loss of choice to get on or off the emotional roller coaster can leave an individual broken and in need of professional help.

 4.2 Defining Mental Health and Well-being